Rail transport in Iceland: Within the Capital Region

 There have also been serious proposals for a light rail system for the Capital Region (Reykjavík, Kópavogur, Hafnafjörður).
-In the Samtök Sveitarfélaga á Höfuðborgarsvæðinu (Association of municipalities in the Capital Area) master plan for the capital area, Höfuðborgarsvæðið 2040, the transport section outlines a plan to create a light rail/BRT system in the Capital Area.
-The mayors of the respective municipalities have agreed to the masterplan and have shown interest in this proposal, which is currently in a planning stage.

-In 2019, a funding package was agreed between the central government and municipalities in the Capital Region on the construction of a BRT system, scaled back from original light rail proposals.
-As of 2023, the first phase set for completion in 2026, is from Reykjavík city centre to Hamraborg in Kópavogur.
-The second phase is from the city centre to Ártúnshöfði in eastern Reykjavík, to be complete in 2027.
+In the Samtök Sveitarfélaga á Höfuðborgarsvæðinu (Association of municipalities in the Capital Region) master plan for the capital region, Höfuðborgarsvæðið 2040, the transport section outlines a plan to create a light rail/Bus rapid transit (BRT) system in the Capital Region.
+In 2019, a funding package was agreed between the central government and municipalities in the Capital Region on the construction of the BRT option.
+As of 2026, the first phase of the BRT system set for completion in 2031, is from Reykjavík city centre to Hamraborg in Kópavogur.
+The second phase is from the city centre to Ártúnshöfði in eastern Reykjavík, to be complete in 2035.
 Later phases are still in planning, but a network spanning the greater Capital Region is to be constructed in phases.
+There are currently no official plans for light rail in the Capital Region.